kartAI/HOPE/README.md

 #

-This repository contains the code implementation for the HOPE method introduced in "A new HOPE: A Unified Evaluation Metric for Text Chunking" which is accepted for the SIGIR25 conference.
+This repository contains the code implementation for the HOPE method introduced in "A new HOPE: Domain-agnostic Automatic Evaluation of Text Chunking" which is accepted for the SIGIR25 conference.

 Full paper: https://arxiv.org/abs/2505.02171